Hi, I'm John Jackson.

 I've run a succesful chess program since 2017.
 At the time, I couldn't find any satisfactory guides to give to participants.
 This is one that I wrote myself which aims to cover all of the necessary knowledge without being too long or too short.

-Apps and scripts
+Apps and coding

 These are a few iOS shortcut scripts that I've made.